-Authors: The revised version of the manuscript now includes Supplementary Table S10 which provides sample level metrics.
+Authors: We thank the reviewer for pointing out this issue.
+We now provide the sample level metrics as Supplementary Table S10.
 A description of the column headers is as follows:

 1) Patient_ID: Patient identifier

 2) Sample_Type: The type of DNA i.e. cfDNA or gDNA